 Not technically a buffet, the Garden Grill offers all-you-care-to-enjoy family-style food.
 Guests will be served unlimited servings of salad and rolls with delicious salted honey butter.
 For the main course, guests will be treated to fish, beef, and turkey, in addition to delectable sides of macaroni and cheese, stuffing, and seasonal vegetables.
 For dessert, the Garden Grill offers a wonderful fresh fruit cobbler.
 If all of this food isn’t enough to satisfy you, the Garden Grill also plays host to Chip and Dale, Pluto, and Mickey Mouse!

-9 – Chef Mickey’s (Contemporary Resort) – one of the many dining options located at the Contemporary Resort is this classic American buffet serving ribs, chicken, fish among many other wonderful choices.
+One of the many dining options located at the Contemporary Resort is this classic American buffet serving ribs, chicken, fish among many other wonderful choices.
 Chef Mickey’s serves breakfast, lunch, and dinner and also features Mickey, Minnie, Goofy, and Donald.
 While the menu is diverse, Chef Mickey’s is an expensive choice amongst the buffets on this list.

 Cape May offers two very diverse buffet options for guests to enjoy.
 Breakfast offers classic options of waffles, eggs, bacon, fruit, and cereal.
 The dinner option is far more varied in its taste in offering a variety of seafood options like clams, shrimp, crab legs, and mussels and a wonderful selection of side dishes.
 Disney characters are a part of the fun at Cape May, but only join diners at breakfast.

-7 – Liberty Tree Tavern (Magic Kingdom) – similar to the Garden Grill, Liberty Tree offers diners an all-you-care-to-eat meal featuring classics that make you feel like you’re eating at Thanksgiving dinner.
+Similar to the Garden Grill, Liberty Tree offers diners an all-you-care-to-eat meal featuring classics that make you feel like you’re eating at Thanksgiving dinner.
 The platter includes turkey, pork, and beef, along with sides of stuffing, macaroni and cheese, vegetables, and potatoes.
 Dessert is also included and is a wonderful cranberry-apple cake!

-Hollywood and Vine features characters from the Disney Junior line-up and currently includes Doc McStuffins, Jake from Jake and the Neverland Pirates, and Princess Sofia.
+Hollywood and Vine features characters from the Disney Junior line-up and currently includes Doc McStuffins, Vampirina, Sophia, and Roadster Racer Goofy (Characters only at breakfast!)
 Hollywood and Vine offers up food and fun for all three meals a day, but my favorite to have here is breakfast – they offer some truly inventive creations in breakfast frittatas and a breakfast potato casserole.
 Guests having early reservations can also gain access to the park before opening to explore Hollywood Boulevard and Echo Park before they are overrun with crowds!

 Based on my personal sampling of these buffets, I feel that Boma has the biggest selection of food for guests to choose from, not only in quantity, but also in quality.
 Boma offers guests traditional foods, but also introduces them to the flavors of Africa in wonderful selections.
 I’ve only had the opportunity to have breakfast here, but they also offer dinner and the selections at dinner look truly appetizing!

 Tusker House offers every meal of the day and also treats guests to visits from classic Disney characters, all in a wonderfully themed restaurant and offering delicious, regional options.
 It is one of the few restaurants in Animal Kingdom, so be sure to make reservations here, as it is difficult to walk-up without a reservation.
 They also have a wonderful dessert selection, so make sure that you save room for dessert!

 A classic choice for Disney enthusiasts, Crystal Palace is a popular choice for breakfast, lunch, or dinner.
 Guests are invited to enjoy their food alongside Winnie the Pooh, Eeyore, Tigger, and Piglet.
 I prefer the dinner options at Crystal Palace, as breakfast is similar to the options offered elsewhere.
-It also has the added benefit of having a good view of Wishes and Celebrate the Magic if you are lucky enough to snag a window seat!
+It also has the added benefit of having a good view of the evening light show if you are lucky enough to snag a window seat!

 1900 Park Fare offers breakfast and dinner and invites Disney characters to join the fun.
 At breakfast, Alice, the Mad Hatter, and Mary Poppins greet guests between trips to the buffet for pancakes, waffles, eggs, bacon, sausage, and even gummy bears!
 At dinner, Cinderella and Prince Charming join guests while enjoying masterful crafted meats and delicious sides.
 Kids can also enjoy a fun taco bar, too!